Jack Thorne: Television

 In April 2016 it was announced that Thorne would be adapting Philip Pullman's epic trilogy His Dark Materials for BBC One.
 In 2017, it was announced that he would write an episode of the Channel 4/Amazon Video series Philip K. Dick's Electric Dreams and would write the Damien Chazelle musical drama Netflix series The Eddy.
 Thorne's four-part dark drama Kiri began on Channel Four on 10 January 2018 and was nominated for Best Mini Series at the 2019 BAFTA's.
 His Channel Four show The Accident began on 24 October 2019 and starred Sarah Lancashire.

 In 2021, Thorne wrote the television film Help.
 Set and filmed in Liverpool, Help focused on the plight of disabled people and their carers during the COVID-19 pandemic in the UK and addressed the multitude of ways in which Boris Johnson's government had failed them.
 It was acclaimed by critics, with Carol Midgley of The Times calling it "a shaming nightmare [that] all ministers should see", and won Best Drama at the 2021 Rose d'Or Awards.

 In 2022, Thorne co-wrote Then Barbara Met Alan with Genevieve Barr, the true story of Barbara Lisicki and Alan Holdsworth, the founders of DAN (Disabled People's Direct Action Network).
 It tells the story of two disabled cabaret performers who meet at a gig in 1989, fall in love and, driven by their own experiences and the experiences of those around them of discrimination, mistreatment, and the realities of living in an ableist society, lead protests nationwide, eventually leading to the passing of the Disability Discrimination Act 1995.
 Then Barbara Met Alan was received to both popular and critical acclaim, with Frances Ryan of The Guardian saying "By the time the real-life Barbara was on screen in the final scene – with a ramp symbolically coming out of a bus to finally give her entry – I was crying.
 For what we gained.
 For what was taken from us for decades, and still is.
 For the campaigners who gave so much for my generation and those that do today.
 Roar in the streets and kiss your lover.
 This is what disability looks like – and the battle continues."

+In 2023, it was announced Thorne would write a television adaptation of Lord of the Flies.
+On August 10, 2023, it was announced Thorne would write Toxic Town, a series dramatizing the Corby toxic waste scandal.
+It was executive produced by Charlie Brooker and Annabel Jones.

+Thorne wrote about the News International phone hacking scandal for the ITVX television series The Hack.
+In January 2025 it was announced that The Hack, which was filmed in 2024, will air later in 2025 on ITV and STV.
+Filming began in 2025 of Thorne-written romantic drama Falling, starring Keely Hawes and Paapa Essiedu.